De Havilland DH.53 Humming Bird: Design and development

-In response to the Daily Mail Light Aeroplane Competition of 1923 de Havilland built two DH.53s which were named Humming Bird and Sylvia II.
+In response to the Daily Mail Light Aeroplane Competition of 1923, de Havilland built two DH.53s which were named Humming Bird and Sylvia II.
 The DH.53 was a low-wing single-seat monoplane powered by a Douglas 750 cc motorcycle engine.
 At Lympne, in October 1923, the DH.53s did not win any prizes but gave an impressive performance.
-After the trial, Humming Bird was reengined with a 26 hp Blackburne Tomtit two-cylinder engine, and the aircraft was fitted with a revised undercarriage.
+After the trial, Humming Bird was reengined with a 26 hp Blackburne Tomtit two-cylinder engine, and fitted with a revised undercarriage.
 The Air Ministry became interested in the design and ordered eight Tomtit-powered aircraft in 1924 as communications and training aircraft for the Royal Air Force.

 Early in 1924 twelve aircraft were built at Stag Lane Aerodrome and were named Humming Bird after the first prototype.
 Eight aircraft were for the Air Ministry order, three were for export to Australia, and one was exported to Avia in Prague.
 One further aircraft was later built for an order from Russia.